 Professor Graham Galbraith was appointed Vice-Chancellor at the University of Portsmouth in 2013.
 Previous roles also include Deputy Vice-Chancellor at the University of Hertfordshire between 2008 and 2013, and Pro Vice-Chancellor (International) at Glasgow Caledonian University between 1993 and 2008.

 Graham gained a BSc (1st class) in Environmental Engineering, an MSc, Mechanical Engineering and a PhD from the University of Strathclyde.
 He also holds Chartered Engineer status, Fellowship of the Higher Education Academy, is a Member of the Chartered Institution for Building Service Engineers and a Member of the Institute of Directors.

-Libby Hackett is a Senior Partner at Perrett Laver, having joined from University Alliance in 2014.
-Libby led University Alliance as their Chief Executive for five years before moving to the Perrett Laver Global Higher Education team.
+Libby Hackett is a Principal at education consulting from Nous Group, based in Sydney Australia, and a visiting fellow at Crawford School of Public Policy at the Australian National University (ANU).
+Libby was previously a Senior Partner at Perrett Laver, having joined from University Alliance in 2014.
+Libby led University Alliance in the UK as their Chief Executive for five years before moving to the Perrett Laver Global Higher Education team.
 She has also previously worked as the Director of Research for The Russell Group and as a Special Advisor to the House of Commons Education Select Committee.

 Lucy Heller, Chief Executive, Ark

 Lucy Heller became the Chief Executive of Ark in 2012, a children’s charity that runs education and health programmes in the UK, Africa and India.
 She joined Ark in 2004 from TSL Education, which published TES magazine, where she was joint Managing Director.

 Her previous roles include General Manager of The Observer and Executive Chairman at Verso, a trade and academic publisher.